-Join Sean Colins for an in-depth discussion in this video Installing your certificate on a client system, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Installing your certificate on a client system, part of Learning Secure Sockets Layer.

 - In the last step we created our certificate authority.
 In this step we're going to create the certificate and the certificate signing request.
 Okay, so let's type out that request and then I'm going to talk you through what it means.
 Okay, so here is our code.
 So openssl is being used to request new nodes, a new key in fact, on our SA key of 1024 bits.
 It's keying out to the private directory in our 'where everything is located' directory.